Can You Create Your Own Marketing "Tipping Point" for Your Brand?

 Timing and location are everything.

-But, how do you frame your own context?
+But how do you frame your own context?

-While there a number of features out of your control, you can focus on what is in your immediate control:
+While there are a number of features out of your control, you can focus on what is in your immediate control:

 • Quality of the offered product or service